 noun (plural same or Paiutes)

-- 1A member of either of two culturally similar but geographically separate and linguistically distinct American Indian peoples, the Southern Paiute of the southwestern US and the Northern Paiute of Oregon and Nevada.More example sentences
+1A member of either of two culturally similar but geographically separate and linguistically distinct American Indian peoples (the Southern Paiute and the Northern Paiute) of the western US.

 - The Winnemucca family consistently urged Paiutes toward accommodation of non-Indians and selective acculturation.